garden-of-delete/rlooper2/README.md

 `--top` followed by some integer `n`, indicates that information about the top `n` most favorable single R-loop structures should be outputted to stdout.
 Useful to get an overarching sense of how the most favorable structures over the sequence are distributed in position and energy.

 `--dump` dumps the full statistical ensemble (every possible single R-loop structure) to a file for analysis.
-It provides the start location, stop location, energy, and probability of each structure, and the structures are sorted by decreasing probability.
+It provides the start location, stop location, energy, and probability of each structure relative to the input sequence, and the structures are sorted by decreasing probability.
 The Energy of the B-duplex (but not probability) which serves as the ground-state for the ensemble is provided as the first entry, with start and stop location 0.

 `--localaverageenergy` adds an aditional signal to the output as a .wig file.
 This signal is a measure of local average energy, and can supplement the base pair involvement probability.
 Disabled by default because it is a computationally expensive signal to compute.